It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 “They say it does everything — it even kills cancer.”

-…adding to the list of good things curcumin can do for us is a belief that it might have the potential** to kill certain types of cancer cells in humans.
+Preliminary results in some research have led to a belief that it might have the potential** to kill certain types of cancer cells in humans.

 Multiple clinical trials testing curcumin in this area found it had the ability to reduce “cancer growth, development and spread at the molecular level”.
 (23)

-**potential – Most of the cancer studies thus far have used lab animals, not humans, so the jury is still out (for me anyway) until they demonstrate strong evidence on human cancer.
+**potential – Most of the cancer studies thus far have used lab animals not humans, so the jury is still out (for me anyway) until they demonstrate strong evidence on human cancer.
+They are a long ways away.

-Here are a a couple of examples of curcumin’s success against cancer cells.
+Here are a a couple of examples of curcumin’s success against cancer.

 Phase IIa clinical trial of curcumin for the prevention of colorectal neoplasia.
 (24)